St. Bartholomew’s Choir

 Paolo Bordignon, Organist and Choirmaster

-St. Bart’s Singers is a talented and dedicated ensemble of volunteers from the parish, with professional section leaders, who lead the singing every Sunday for a tuneful and eclectic 9 am Eucharist service in the round.
-The Singers offer a wide range of choral repertoire from plainsong, to Tudor and Renaissance music (Tallis, Byrd, Palestrina), to modern masters (Vaughan Williams, Rachmaninoff, Britten), as well as Gospel arrangements and spirituals.
+St. Bart’s Singers is a talented and dedicated ensemble of volunteers, with professional section leaders, who sing every Sunday for our 9 am Eucharist service in the round.
+The Singers offer a wide range of choral repertoire from plainsong, to Tudor and Renaissance music (Tallis, Byrd, Palestrina), spirituals (arr.
+Dawson, Burleigh), to modern masterworks (Vaughan Williams, Rachmaninoff, Britten).

 To arrange an audition, contact the Music Office at 212-378-0226 or email Dr. Paolo Bordignon, Organist and Choirmaster.